ReutersMedia/sqs-browser-events/README.md

 ## Deploying

 Deployment requires installation of serverless (http://serverless.com), and this project was built with version 1.9.
+Prior to deployment, you will need to set up a Cognito identity pool, as described above.
+After deployment, you should also turn on TTL Management for the Session table, using the `ttl` field.
+This is necessary for automatic cleanup of unused SQS queues.
+Neither of these two configuration steps can be performed with CloudFormation templates, and must be done manually.

 Deployments require an environment name and a region.
 For example:

 ```
 # serverless deploy --env prod --region eu-west-1